alagu/pagoda-demo-blog/_posts/2013-08-30-collaborative-story.md

 layout: post
 published: false
 ---
-There was a small girl who lived with her parents just outside the city <completethis>
+There was a small girl who lived with her parents just outside the city.
+She never talked to anyone, never looked anybody in the eye.

 What we need to do for the experiment:
 - show how we came up with the settling time and percent overshoot that we selected.